For single service members coming home

 Issue #8: I can't wait to get back stateside so I can go to my favorite restaurants and stores.

 Strategy: Chill your spending.
 Don’t go crazy spending your paycheck.
 If you had someone else manage your finances while you were away, you may want to check your credit report and create a budget now that you are home.
 Many service members make more money when deployed, so coming home can mean fewer dollars each month than you’re used to.
-For help with budgeting, HPRC highlights some great resources to check out, including articles about how to create a budget and how to protect yourself from identity theft.

 Issue #9: Now that I'm home and have some more time, I'm ready to tackle something new.
 What should I do?